Barefoot Running Technique: Running Form for Minimalist Running

 Despite minimalist shoes offering some sense of comfort, such comfort can be misleading, as you are more susceptible to overdoing your mileage or injuring yourself.

 Your running will progress faster and more efficiently if you begin your journey completely barefoot because of the feedback your soles will provide.
 That said, I know minimalist shoes have become very popular in recent years, so I’ll cover them in more detail in the next section.

-Begin on a Hard Surface
+4. Start on a Hard Surface

 Even though you may be inclined to start running barefoot on grass, I think you’re better off avoiding it.
 Because grass surfaces are often uneven, you could roll your ankle or, worse, step on a rock or other object that would sideline you for a while.

 Instead, I recommend you run on concrete or hard-packed sand.
 Doing so offers a couple of benefits.

 For one, hard surfaces help you visualize how you are landing.
 In sand, for instance, your footprints can show you how you are pushing off.
 To avoid blisters over long distances, you should maintain light and uniform footprints, being sure your toes are not digging into the sand.